Luka Sabbat: Early life

 Sabbat was born on the Lower East Side of Manhattan, New York City.
-His father was a designer, and his mother was a stylist and model booker for John Galliano and Dior.
+His father Clark Sabbat was a designer and immigrant of Haiti, and his mother was a stylist and model booker for John Galliano and Dior.

 His family moved to Paris when he was three, and stayed there through most of his teen years.

 Sabbat recalls sitting front row at fashion shows from the time he was three years old.
 Models, such as Lara Stone, would look after him when he was backstage.
 When he was fifteen, Sabbat was approached by a modeling scout on the streets of New York City.
 He signed a contract with ReQuest Model Management and received his first campaign within a week.
 Tom Ford gave Sabbat a tuxedo, which he wore to his high school prom.

 Sabbat graduated from Lower Manhattan Arts Academy in 2015.
 He briefly attended college, but dropped out before the end of the first semester.